Proposed United States acquisition of Greenland: Governance proposals

-In November 2024, Gray proposed that an independent Greenland sign a COFA with the United States which would guarantee American economic and military assistance, describing it as "the deal of the century".
+In November 2024, Gray proposed that an independent Greenland sign a Compact of Free Association (COFA) with the United States which would guarantee American economic and military assistance, describing it as "the deal of the century".
 Trump officials reportedly discussed creating a COFA and Greenlanders are aware of the proposal, in addition to their own longstanding internal discussions of seeking a COFA with Denmark or the United States.

-Writing in The Volokh Conspiracy, Josh Blackman suggested—in a post-acquisition scenario—the United States Congress could place Greenland within the fifth judicial circuit whose judges, he opined, might be more friendly to permitting resource extraction.
+Writing in the Volokh Conspiracy, Josh Blackman suggested—in a post-acquisition scenario—the United States Congress could place Greenland within the fifth judicial circuit whose judges, he opined, might be more friendly to permitting resource extraction.
 Trevor Filseth of The National Interest wrote that in addition to promising that "life in Greenland will remain the same or improve under the American flag" as an autonomous territory, Trump should commit to a subsidy larger than Denmark's and exemption from the Jones Act.